Faschingsschwank aus Wien: Form

 The Intermezzo is marked by its flowing sound, created by keeping a steady stream of right-hand notes in the background, interspersed with melody notes.
 The piece, almost entirely based on transpositions, appears difficult at first due to its speed (some musicologists have remarked that Schumann's metronome was calibrated such that it went faster than it should have, due to extreme tempi such as this one).
 While the background notes in the right hand do indeed move extremely fast, the melody is more singing.
-The background notes are mostly suited to the shape and position of the hand, despite a few leaps of the melody; in the end, the left hand takes a modified, E-flat major version of the E-flat minor melody, under the right hand.
+The background notes are mostly suited to the shape and position of the hand, despite a few leaps of the melody; in the end, the left hand takes a modified, E♭ major version of the E♭ minor melody, under the right hand.
 The work is a melancholy and emotionally charged display of a pianist's capability to convey feeling.